The Foodie Guide to the Pacific Harbour & Beqa© FijiPocketGuide.com

 On the Pacific Harbour, it’s all about the seafood.
 So unless you are a pescatarian, then you should have no trouble finding a wealth of options when it comes to vegetarian food.
 However, those keeping meat and fish out of their diet will find very limited options in comparison to the larger tourist hubs of Fiji.
 There will, however, always be at least one vegetarian item on the menu.

-Explore More of Our Foodie Guide to the Pacific Harbour, Beqa and Fiji
+More About Food in the Pacific Harbour, Beqa and Fiji

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.